 Ultimately, once the court looks at the relationship and the risk of harm to the child or children involved, the judge will determine whether allowing visitation is in the best interest of the children.

 If you are being denied visitation and phone calls with your grandchildren, our attorneys are familiar with and experienced in these types of cases.
-Contact The Parker Firm, PLLC today to set up a free consultation.
+Contact Mary Frances Parker today to set up a free consultation.